 Whenever I’m at Standard Market, I can’t help but spend time in their seafood section.
 Even if I’m not going to buy anything, I love checking out the varieties of shell fish, oysters and whole fish available.
-Everything is incredibly fresh and clean.
-If you see something that you haven’t made before and wonder how to make it, the fish mongers at the counter are always willing to lend a hand with tips and recipe recommendations… which is why I ended up buying some tenderized octopus for Mike and I to grill.
+After a recent visit, with no plan in mind, I randomly decided that Mike and I were going to make Grilled Octopus and here’s how it went…

-I’ll admit that handling the octopus was “interesting” for me.
+Handling the octopus was “interesting” for me.
 When I held it, the tentacles felt like they could wrap around my fingers as if it were trying to hold my hand.
 I don’t think I’ve ever truly appreciated how beautiful octopus is until I handled one myself, without a fork and knife.
 The details were so well-defined and beautiful to shoot.
-Getting the best, freshest ingredients is so important in capturing how special a recipe can truly be.

-Believe it or not, this is very easy to make.
+Believe it or not, it was very easy to make.
 You basically rub it with olive oil, grill it and then squeeze the juice from one lemon (or lime) over the top.
 We ate ours with pico de gallo and it was absolutely delicious and refreshing… very similar to a ceviche.

 1 or 2 tenderized baby octopus